How much do you hate kale?

 The key to taking kale greens from cardboard to delicious is to massage them.
 I know massaging vegetables sounds a little odd, but trust me on this one.
 It’s a 2-minute trick that will take all the toughness out of the leaves.

 All you need is a little oil, a good-quality salt, and really clean hands.
-I prefer to use a garlic-infused oil (my favorite can be found at Trader Joe’s), but a good neutral avocado oil or extra-virgin olive oil will work really well too.
+I prefer to use a garlic-infused oil, but a good neutral avocado oil or extra-virgin olive oil will work really well too.
 Simply toss the oil and salt into clean, torn kale greens and massage by hand.
 Within a few seconds of doing this, you should notice that the kale has already begun to soften.
 As you massage, the kale will darken in color and become super tender and perfect for eating raw as a salad.

 Use those tender greens in a Creamy Raspberry Kale Salad